networknt/light-4j/README.md

 * Standardized response code and messages from configuration file
 * Externalized configuration for all modules for dockerized environment

-### Design/Test driven development to increase productivity
+### Design and Test driven development to increase productivity
 Design OpenAPI specification and generate the service from it.
 The specification is also part of the framework to drive security verification and request validation.

-Unit/End-to-End tests to enable test driven approach for quality product.
+Unit/End-to-End test stubs are generated to enable test driven approach for quality product.

 Debugging within IDE just like standalone application for better developer productivity